farazii1159/Pdfly-pdf-toolkit/README.md

 ## Environment Variables

-Sensitive configuration is stored in `.env.local.`
+Sensitive configuration is stored in `.env.local`.

 `.env.local` must never be committed to GitHub.